miamoh/angular100-labs-2020-02-24/Ch01-Overview/2using-own-repo/optional-github.md

 4. In the menu that appears:
-* name your new GitHub repository `MyAngularCourse`
+* name your new GitHub repository `MyAngularAlbums`
 * choose private
 *  Leave the checkbox for **Initialize this repository with a README** unchecked
     ![New Repo Wizard](screenshots/new-repo-wizard.png)